nickredding/cordova-plugin-apple-watch-link/README.md

 ## Data message passing

 Data messages are actually sent using dictionary messages.
-Both the iOS app and watchOS app can bind a message handler function to handle data messages.
+Both the iOS app and watchOS app can bind a message handler function to handle incoming data messages.

 Data messages cannot be sent unless the watchOS app is reachable.
 If the Watch is available but not reachable, data messages are queued until the Watch becomes reachable.